 CroisiEurope’s Mekong voyages operate from February until the end of April, when they break for the rainy season in the summer months.
 Sailings resume again in August and last until December, when the RV Indochine sails her last voyage of the year for CroisiEurope.

-AmaWaterways returns to the Mekong once again in 2019 with another spectacular season.
-The line was one of the first North American-based river cruise lines to begin operations on the Mekong.
+AmaWaterways was one of the first North American-based river cruise lines to begin operations on the Mekong.
 In just a few short years, the line has launched new ships, fine-tuned its itinerary, and perfected its land programs.

-The line offers two distinct itineraries for 2019, both of which are operated aboard the AmaDara.
+The line offers itineraries of up to 15 days on Mekong cruises aboard the AmaDara.

 Built in 2015, she’s one of the most luxurious vessels plying the Mekong, with capacity for 124 guests in three categories of stateroom and two categories of suites.
 Standard staterooms start at 23 square metres (251 square feet) and include AmaWaterways’ signature dual-balcony concept that includes one French balcony alongside a full, step-out balcony.
 At the high end of the scale, AmaDara’s two Luxury Suites come in at 46.6 square metres (502 square feet) apiece.

-AmaWaterways once again offers its 11-day, cruise-only Vietnam, Cambodia & the Riches of the Mekong itinerary that operates between Ho Chi Minh City and Siem Reap or reverse.
-It’s about as comprehensive an itinerary as you can have on the Mekong, and offers calls on Ho Chi Minh; Cai Be; Sa Dec; Tan Chau; two days in Phnom Penh; Koh Chen; Oudong; Kampong Tralach; Kampong Chhnang; and Prek Kdam before guests are transferred to Siem Reap for three nights, with included touring at the UNESCO World Heritage Site of Angkor Wat.
+AmaWaterways once again offers its 7-day, cruise-only Riches of the Mekong and Charms Of The Mekong itinerary that operates between Ho Chi Minh City and Siem Reap.
+These are about as comprehensive itineraries as you can have on the Mekong, and offers calls on Ho Chi Minh; Cai Be; Sa Dec; Tan Chau; Phnom Penh; Oudong; Kampong Tralach; Oknhatey Village; Angkor Ban; Kampong Cham, where guests disembark and are transferred to Siem Reap.
+There are four variations of this cruise.
+1) two nights in Ho Chi Minh City, pre-cruise; 2) two nights in Siem Reap, post-cruise; 3) a combination of 1 and 2; and 4) everything included in number 3, plus two nights in Hanoi, one night in Ha Long Bay an 1 night Hanoi post-cruise.

 Scenic also offers voyages along the Mekong; just one of many exotic river cruises that the Australia-based tour and river cruise operator offers.
 These luxury, all-inclusive itineraries range from the eight-day, cruise-only, Luxury Mekong itinerary operating between Ho Chi Minh City and Siem Reap or reverse; to the fabulous 22-day cruisetour, Essence of Cambodia, Vietnam & Luxury Mekong.
 The latter begins in Ho Chi Minh City and ends in Hanoi.